supertriodo/Arena-Tracker/README.md

  * If the file doesn't exist create an empty log.config in that dir.
 * 3) Your Arena Mastery user/password.
  * If you don't have one.
 Go to www.arenamastery.com and create one.
+* 4) Restart Hearthstone (if you have it opened).

-* After your first game:
+After your first game:
-* 4) Your Hearthstone name.
+* 5) Your Hearthstone name.
  * A pop up message will appear asking your name.

 ## Build from source (Linux, Windows & Mac)